lisurf/lisurf/README.md

 - 📫 How to reach me **li.surf@hotmail.com**

-- ⚡ **I’m a young web design course finalist at Lisbon School Design.
+- ⚡ **I’m a young web design course finalist at Lisbon School of Design.
 I dedicate myself to several passions, being one expressive and creative person with good communication and learning skills.
 I find myself avaliable to take on new challenges and earn experience with them.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">